biopragmatics/pyobo/README.rst

 Cross-referencing
 ~~~~~~~~~~~~~~~~~
-Get xrefs from ChEBI to PubChem
+Get xrefs from ChEBI to PubChem:

 .. code-block:: python